website statistics

 Dual Auctions for Assigning Winners and Compensating Losers (with Matt van Essen) accepted at Economic Theory.

-Expertise, Gender, and Equilibrium Play (with Romain Gauriot and Lionel Page) accepted at Quantitative Economics.
+Expertise, Gender, and Equilibrium Play (with Romain Gauriot and Lionel Page), Quantitative Economics, 14 (2023), pp. 981-1020.

 The newly-established Center of Behavioral Institutional Design.